vuejs/vue-rx/README.md

 import Vue from 'vue'
 import VueRx from 'vue-rx'
 import { Observable } from 'rxjs/Observable'
-import { Subscription } from 'rxjs/Subscription'
+import { Subscription } from 'rxjs/Subscription' // Disposable if using RxJS4

 // tada!
 Vue.use(VueRx, { Observable, Subscription })